Conditional analysis for mixed covariates, with application to feed intake of lactating sows: Discussion

 \section{Discussion}

-In this paper we proposed a novel framework for a comprehensive study of covariates of mixed types on the conditional distribution of the response.
-Extensive simulation study showed very good prediction performance in terms of estimating quantiles of various levels.
-Additionally, the modeling approach leads to computationally efficient estimation algorithm.
-The proposed method is flexible and easy to implement using existent software, \texttt{pffr} \citep{scheipl2015generalized}.

-This modeling framework opens up a couple of future research directions.
+The proposed modeling framework opens up a couple of future research directions.
 A first research avenue is to develop significance tests of null covariate effect.
 Testing for the null effect of a covariate on the conditional distribution of the response is equivalent to testing that the corresponding regression coefficient function is equal to zero in the associated function-on-function mean regression model.
-Such significance tests have been studied when the functional response is continuous \citep{shen2004f, zhang2007statistical}; however their study for binary-valued functional responses is an open problem in functional data literature.
-One possible alternative is to construct confidence bands for the corresponding coefficient function, say using bootstrap, and examine whether the confidence band includes zero for its entire domain.
+Such significance tests have been studied when the functional response is continuous \citep{shen2004f, zhang2007statistical}; however their study for binary-valued functional responses is an open problem in functional data literature, and only recently has been considered in \cite{chen2018}.
 Another research avenue is to do variable selection in the setting where there are many scalar covariates and functional covariates.
 Many current applications collect data with increasing number of mixed covariates and selecting the ones that have an effect on the conditional distribution of the response is very important.
 This problem is an active research area in functional mean regression where the response is normal \citep{gertheiss2013variable, chen2015variable}.
 The proposed modeling framework has the potential to facilitate studying such problem.